DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

-## Example: Basic Encryption with a Passphrase, and a specific IV
+## Example: 256-bit AES(CFB) Encryption with a Passphrase, and a specific IV

   ```xml
   <JavaCallout name="Java-AesEncrypt1">